 What about Behavioral Changes?

 The female dog's reproductive tract is dormant for most of the year.
 It only activates for the three-week period of heat.
 This means that from a behavioral stand point, the female dog acts spayed most of the time.
-This said, there has been a documented slowing of metabolism after spays and it may be necessarily to use a reduced calorie food in an adult dog.
+This said, there has been a documented slowing of metabolism after spays and it may be necessary to use a reduced calorie food in an adult dog.
 Check with your veterinarian about nutritional recommendations.